-Important Variations on Our Meta-interpreter
+Important Variations on Our CBV Meta-interpreter

 - Call-by-name (CBN) beta-reduction.
 Recall that in our syntactic intepreter for LC that we chose to restrict beta-reduction to values.
 In practice, this restriction is very important in languages with mutable data.
 But LC does not (yet) support mutation.
-CBN beta-reduction is unrestricted. - Call-by-need evaluation of arguments.
+In CBN, beta-reduction is unrestricted. - Call-by-need evaluation of arguments.
 There is no syntactic equivalent since this evaluation policy is a meta-interpreter based optimization of Call-by-name.
-In the presence of mutation (or equality comparison on functions [comparing addresses]), call-by-need is not equivalent to call-by-name.
+In the presence of mutation (or equality comparison on "functions" [comparing addresses of function representations!]), call-by-need is not equivalent to call-by-name.